gl1tterbomb/gl1tterbomb/README.md

           Just so you know, I act cringe on purpose. if you don't like it, tell me👍  saying this rn most people think I'm being serious I'm very sorry😭

      ***♡ - [ DOUBLES ]***                                                                               Doubles?
 I don't really mind.
 I sometimes won’t interact with doubles of my ID/highest kins, I mean, depending on how I feel, unless we’re already friends.
 I carelessly about doubles, saying "ooh that's me".
-I do take my kintye seriously,;-; I thought it would be nice to believe that double lives in a different universe or something like that.  [ I'm aware that I don't own any of the characters; if you have a problem with me not liking doubles, idk just don't int? ]
+I do take my kintye seriously,;-; I thought it would be nice to believe that double lives in a different universe or something like that.
+I'm aware that I don't own any of the characters; if you have a problem with me not being fan of doubles, idk just don't int?

                                              ☆ Drama?.
 You can talk about it, but please don't drag me into one unless its something serious. fy; If you have issues with me or my friends, talk to us instead of trying to cause a huge problem or block us.
 Simple as that.
 I’m tired of dealing with these types of people🥹